maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 Setting this option displays any feedback from this input, including echoing back their expression in traditional two dimensional notation.
 Generally, feedback and verification are used in conjunction.
 Errors will always be displayed.

-### Options ### {#Options}

-Different types of inputs have various options.
-These are described under the IE type.

-### List {#List}

-This allows the following kinds of interactions to be included in STACK questions.

-* Radio buttons.
-* Dropdown lists.
-* Check boxes.

-The teacher can choose to construct an input which displays a random selection, in a random order, from a list of potential "distractors".
-The top element, named "Correct answer", is always included, although this isn't really needed for the checkbox type.

-You have to enter a content form ([maxima](../CAS/Maxima.md) format) and displayed form (i.e. [CASText](CASText.md)) for each of these.
-Both may depend on the question variables.

-STACK will automatically add space to ensure you have at least two blank distractors when you update the question.
-In the case of the radio button or dropdown list a single expression will be returned.
-In the case of the check boxes, we return a list of expressions.
-Note,

-* The model answer in the input needs to be a list of objects, even if only one is correct.
-* The order of elements in this list is not certain, because we display them in a random order to students.
-  It will be necessary to `setify()` this to compare with a set of answers without order becoming a problem.

 ## Future plans ##